sprakash21/aws-genai-rageval-bot/nc-bot/README.md

-# RAGTrack: AWS-Powered Context-Aware QA Bot with Quality Monitoring capabilities
+# RAGTrack: Amazon-Powered Context-Aware QA Bot with Quality Monitoring capabilities

 ## Introduction
 RAGTrack is a context aware QA bot built upon Llama2 with Quality Monitoring capabilties.
 The framework includes the component to ingest pdf data into vectordb, Inference with the QA bot through in-context learning, Quality monitoring of the RAG (Retreival Augmented Generation) pipeline against a Judge Model Claude v2.
 All of the foundational models are configured to use Amazon Bedrock.
 Additionally, we offer the capability to also infer from local models or using Amazon Sagemaker endpoint.